Post COVID-19 Aviation Growth Scenario

 In the following graph, you can see the evolution of the working population in Africa over the next 20 years.
 From it, we can conclude that this is a region with incredible business potential for future commercial aviation.

-To date, 28 countries have accepted SAATM since its launch in 2018: Burkina Faso, Benin, Botswana, Cameroon, Central African Republic, Cape Verde, Congo, Chad, Côte d’Ivoire, Egypt, Ethiopia, Gambia, Gabon, Guinea Conakry, Ghana, Kenya, Lesotho, Liberia, Mozambique, Mali, Niger, Nigeria, Rwanda, South Africa, Sierra Leone, Swaziland, Togo, and Zimbabwe.
+To date, 34 countries have accepted SAATM since its launch in 2018: Burkina Faso, Benin, Botswana, Cameroon, Central African Republic, Cape Verde, Congo, Congo Brazzaville, Chad, Côte d’Ivoire, Egypt, Ethiopia, Gambia, Gabon, Guinea Conakry, Guinea Bissau, Equatorial Guinea, Ghana, Kenya, Lesotho, Liberia, Namibia, Morocco, Mozambique, Mali, Niger, Nigeria, Rwanda, Senegal, South Africa, Sierra Leone, Swaziland, Togo, and Zimbabwe.

 Commercial aviation provides a bridge for internal and external communication